 MUS 386 Advanced Sound Recording: Examines advanced methods and technologies used to record, edit, format, manufacture, and distribute music.
 Students produce their own stereo and multi-track music recordings, and CD masters.
 Prerequisite: MUS 286.

 MUS 390 Advanced Conducting and Repertory: Features preparation and performance of compositions from standard repertory.
+Laboratory format.
 Prerequisite:MUS 290.

-MUS 391 Practicum: Conducting: Continues instruction for conducting students at an advanced level to further develop their knowledge of repertoire, performance practices, aural discrimination, and conducting technique.
-Prerequisite: MUS 390 or consent.
+MUS 391 Conducting Practicum: Continues instruction for conducting students at an advanced level to further develop their knowledge of repertoire, performance practices, aural discrimination, and conducting technique.
+Prerequisite: MUS 290 or consent.

-MUS 392 Introduction to Arts Management: Introduces topics required to operate an arts organization, including (but not limited to) public relations, financial management and accounting, marketing, fundraising, and intellectual property, culminating in presentation of a business plan.
+MUS 392 Introduction to Arts Management: Introduces topics required to operate an arts organization, including and not limited to, public relations, financial management and accounting, marketing, fundraising, and intellectual property, culminating in the presentation of a business plan.
 Prerequisites: junior standing and consent.

 MUS 393 Piano Pedagogy I: Introduction to the problems and psychology of teaching the beginning piano student.
 Emphasis on practical applications of pedagogical principles.
 Discussions of current methods and beginning materials, adaptation of the child to the instrument, and the development of the techniques and musicianship at the elementary level.
 Prerequisite: applied piano 201 or consent.

-MUS 394 Piano Pedagogy II: Practicum: Observation of private and group instruction at the Community School of Music and opportunity to teach private and group lessons under supervision of the instructor.
-Continuing discussions of appropriate teaching materials for more advanced student.
+MUS 394 Piano Pedagogy II Practicum: Observation of private and group instruction at the Community School of Music and opportunity to teach private and group lessons under supervision of the instructor.
+Continuing discussions of appropriate teaching materials for more advanced students.
 Prerequisite: MUS 393.

-MUS 425 Topics in Music: Focuses on single topic, such as composer, genre, or artistic movement.
+MUS 425 Topics in Music: Focuses on single a topic, such as composer, genre, or artistic movement.